jesselpalmer/the-engineering-managers-booklist/README.md

 Books for people who are or aspire to manage/lead team(s) of software engineers.
 This includes, but isn't limited to, Team Leads, Tech Leads, Managers, Directors, VPs of Engineering and CTOs.
 Pull requests are welcome.

+*Disclaimer*: I use affilate links to help support the site.

 ## 📚Books

 ### Table of Contents